alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 `IO<T>` lets you compose effectful computations by representing them as deferred computations that can be run later.

+This article is not advocating an `IO<T>` style as idiomatic C#.
+The goal is to make the separation between constructing and running effectful work visible, not to eliminate effects.
+Effects are what let a program interact with the outside world and do useful work at all.

 Calling a function may do more than calculate a value: it may invoke an API, query a database, send an email, write a file, or observe time or randomness.
 These observable interactions are called effects.
 A pure function depends only on its declared inputs: the same inputs produce the same result, and evaluating it does not read from or modify the outside world.

 Pure functions are easier to compose because recomputing, delaying, repeating, or discarding them does not change anything outside the calculation.
 Effects are different because invocation itself can matter.
-Order, timing, delays, retries, and repetition can matter, and some effects cannot simply be undone.

-That is where the trouble starts.
 Once timing, order, and repetition matter, an ordinary host abstraction can accidentally become the execution policy for the effect. `List.Map`, `Maybe.Map`, and `Result.Map` already decide when the supplied function runs.
 That is fine for pure code, but if the function performs effects directly, those invocation rules become the execution policy.
 Returning `IO<T>` changes the arrangement: the function now returns a suspended effectful computation instead of performing the effect immediately, so the surrounding program can compose those computations first and decide later how the larger whole should run.

 ## When Execution Policy Matters